qchen23/cavity_maskrcnn/README.md

 ## Overview
 This framework utilizes the Mask R-CNN to train a model and OpenCV to extract the statistical information from object masks.
-We have explored this decent framework with the cavities/bubble dataset.
+We have explored this decent framework with the cavity/bubble dataset.
 It also provides the post-processing component to help you remove unwanted objects.
-We will explain each module with the cavities dataset in detail below.
+We will explain each module with the cavity dataset in detail below.
+You can find Mask R-CNN repo [here](https://github.com/matterport/Mask_RCNN).

 ## Software Requirement

 - We use python 3.6.
-We have not tested this in other versions.
+We have not tested this framework in other Python versions.
 - There's a `requirement.txt` that includes all the packages needed to run our codes
 ```
 UNIX> pip install -r requirements.txt